deqex/soundcloud-archive-bot/README.md

 # soundcloud-archives

 Discord bot that monitors SoundCloud artists and automatically posts new uploads as MP3s to a Discord channel.
+Made for linux, tweaks to the yt-dlp download might be needed to work for windows.

 ## Features